yjg30737/pyqt-openai/README.md

 </div>

-Example of using OpenAI with PyQt (Python cross-platform GUI toolkit)

-This shows an example of using OpenAI with PyQt as a chatbot and using DALL-E or Stable Diffusion as a image generation tool.

-Even though this project has become too huge to be called an 'example'.
+PyQt/PySide(Python cross-platform GUI toolkit) OpenAI Chatbot which supports more than 8 languages (you can see the list below)

+You can use OpenAI models(GPT4, DALL-E, etc.) with PyQt as a chatbot.

 The major advantage of this package is that you don't need to know other language aside from Python.

 If you want to study openai with Python-only good old desktop software, this is for you.

-The OpenAI model this package uses is the <a href="https://platform.openai.com/docs/models/gpt-3-5">gpt-3.5-turbo</a> model(which is nearly as functional as <b>ChatGPT</b>) by default.
+The OpenAI model this package uses is the <a href="https://platform.openai.com/docs/models/gpt-3-5">gpt-3.5-turbo</a> model by default.
 You can use gpt-4 as well.

-Image generation feature(DALL-E and Stable Diffusion) is also available.
+Image generation feature(DALL-E) is also available.

-<b>Stable Diffusion</b> used [DreamStudio API](https://dreamstudio.ai/).
-This is not entirely free like stable-diffusion-webgui.

-But this is very lightweight and more accessible. don't need CUDA, torch, expansive PC, anything.

 This is using <b>sqlite</b> as a database.